kovidgoyal/calibre/manual/edit.rst

 file as the titlepage when editing EPUBs by right-clicking.
 Be careful that the file you mark contains only the cover information.
-If it contains other content, such as the first chapter, then that content will be lost if the user ever converts the EPUB file in |app| to another format.
-This is because when converting, |app| assumes that the marked title page contains only the cover and no other content.
+If it contains other content, such as the first chapter, then that content will be lost if the user ever converts the EPUB file in calibre to another format.
+This is because when converting, calibre assumes that the marked title page contains only the cover and no other content.

 Deleting files